kun-ecology/SER/README.md

 vignette("SER")
 ```

-We only use hydrological data as an example, but short-period environmental regime is case specific, see the vignette for details.
+We only use hydrological data as an example in the tutorial, but short-period environmental regime is case specific, see the vignette for details.

 There are two datasets embeded in the package: _hydro_df_, a dataframe, containing daily discharge data in a stream; _sample_date_, a vector, containing 13 elements (in date fromate).